allenwang-git/MiLAB-Cheetah-Software/README.md

 * The coordinates of Milab Robot between abad and upper link is different from MIT cheetah, which are not rotated 180 degree around z-axis.
 Our difinition makes all 8 hip and knee motors obey the right-hand rule and the direction of the rotation axis parallel to the positive y-axis.
 Like MIT Cheetah, the rotation direction of 2 front abad motors is parallel to the positive direction of the x-axis, while the rotation direction of rear ones is parallel to the x-axiz negative direction.

 ## Robot Basic Definition
+Although part of the following definitions and settings are also applicable to MIT or UNITREE robots, they are specifically written for MiLAB Robot.
 * Default Units
 ```
 Length:           m